FACTBOX-Sports events around the world hit by coronavirus pandemic

 They hope to start the season in Europe at the end of May, putting the Dutch and Spanish races scheduled for May 3 and 10 in Zandvoort and Barcelona in doubt.

-* Four rounds of the MotoGP season — Qatar, Thailand, Texas and Argentina — will not go ahead as scheduled.
+* The first five rounds of the MotoGP season — Qatar, Thailand, Texas, Argentina and Spain — will not go ahead as scheduled.

 * NASCAR postponed all race events through May 3, including races at the Atlanta Motor Speedway (March 15) and Homestead-Miami Speedway (March 22), but intends to run all 36 races this season.